svn2github/computational-materials-repository/c2dm/c2dm.rst

 Egap_G0W0              Quasiparticle energy gap

-data                   Dictionary with the dielectric building block of each
-                       material
 =====================  =======================================================

-The data entry contains the data that makes up the dielectric building block of each material, which can be used to build van der waals heterostructures.
+The dielectric building blocks of the materials, that can be used to build van der Waals heterostructures, is obtained from the file *chi-data.tar.gz*.
+This contains a pickle file for each material with the data described below:

-Keys within data dictionary
+Dielectric building blocks
 ---------------------------

 =====================  =======================================================
-key                    description
+quantity                  description
 =====================  =======================================================
 q                      Grid for parallel momentum transfers